erichVK5/B-E-N-C-H-O-F-F-Project/README.md

 This repository is a resource for FLOSS EDA toolchains and is intened to allow FLOSS EDA users to leverage existing community contributed works.

+It is also anticipated that the repository will be of use to those seeking to replicate or repair vintage hardware.

 The FOSS pcb layout tool pcb-rnd ( http://repo.hu/projects/pcb-rnd/ ) can import Protel Autotrax and Eagle libraries (Binary and XML) directly, and allows export to other FOSS formats such as Kicad's legacy and s-expression formats.

+Contributions welcome.

 Enjoy responsibly!

-Please not the Eagle RPM licence text:
+Please note the Eagle RPM licence text:

 License: other
     Copying and distribution of this package, with or without